Blast (leaf and collar)

 How to identify

-Some resemble diamond shape, wide in the center and pointed toward either end.
+- Some resemble diamond shape, wide in the center and pointed toward either ends.

 Blast lesions can commonly be confused with Brown Spot lesions.

-Leaf blast lesions are usually elongated and pointed at each end, while brown spot lesions tend to be more round, brown in colour and have a yellow halo surrounding the lesion.
+Leaf blast lesions are usually elongated and pointed at each end, while brown spot lesions tend to be more round, brown in color and have a yellow halo surrounding the lesion.

 Why is it important